qmasters-ltd/content/Packs/Cisco-umbrella-cloud-security/Integrations/CiscoUmbrellaCloudSecurityv2/README.md

 ### umbrella-destination-lists-list

 ***
 Get destination lists.
 A list of destinations (for example, domain name or URL) to which you can block or allow access.
-For more information go to - https://docs.umbrella.com/deployment-umbrella/docs/working-with-destination-lists.

 #### Base Command